renn0xtek9/Arithmos/doc/data-mining-library/source/tutorial/data.rst

            ['bass'],
            ['bear']], dtype=object))

-Meta attributes may be passed to ``Orange.data.Table`` after providing arrays for attribute and class values:
+Meta attributes may be passed to ``Arithmos.data.Table`` after providing arrays for attribute and class values:

 ..   literalinclude:: code/data-metas.py